 Minions of the Moon was the only one of the four to see print in novel form.
 The back covers of both Pattern for Conquest and Sixth Column promised a forthcoming Minions of Mars.
 It never appeared and no one knows why.
 Minions disappeared from the back panel lists in 1953 along with several other early titles, a sign that Gnome books were selling well.
 Someone must have liked it.
 The short-lived magazine Two Complete Science-Adventure Books reprinted Minions in the Summer 1952 issue.
 As with so much of f&sf, it would cease publication in 1953.
 (The other “book” was the first and only publication of The Cructars Are Coming by Paul Lawrence Payne, normally an editor.)
 The cover is far more enticing than Gnome’s.
 I did not, incidentally, cut off the top and bottom; the original did that.

-All the stories are science fiction adventures about a man who is put to sleep for 6000 years by a new anesthetic but nobody could tell that from the Edd Cartier cover of a bearded warrior with a winged helmet emerging from an egg and wielding an ax at a ghost-like emanation sprouting from a brain in a glass sphere.
-The author’s name is next to unreadable in red (showing up far better on the scan than in real life).
-It’s easily the most hideous (and most amateurish) of all the Gnome covers (beating out by a badly-drawn nose Harry Harrison’s for Tomorrow and Tomorrow/The Fairy Chessmen) and why anyone thought it would sell a book is baffling.
+All the Minion stories are science fiction adventures about a man who is put to sleep for 6000 years by a new anesthetic, not that anybody could tell that from the mud-colored Edd Cartier cover of a bearded warrior with a winged helmet emerging from an egg and wielding an ax at a ghost-like emanation sprouting from a brain in a glass sphere.
+Cartier may have intended an homage to the original April 22, 1939, cover of Argosy which featured Minions as the cover story over a drawing of ax-wielding but clean-shaven warrior attacked by a dragon.

 … is typical of what passes for swashbuckling space opera.
 Set 6000 years in the future, it has its moments but it is nothing more than adventure dressed up as science fiction.